daybreakers-co/backend/README.md

 # DayBreakers.co Backend

 This is the backend part of the DayBreakers.co app.
-It's a Rails (API) app that exposes two edpoints, `/graphql` for graphql queries and `/photos` to upload photos.
+It's a Rails (API) app that exposes two endpoints, `/graphql` for graphql queries and `/photos` to upload photos.

 Requirements:

 * MongoDB
-* Redis

 Installation: